OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

 \section{Salience}

-The original OpenPI is annotated with many parallel entities in each procedure.
+The original \theirs is annotated with many parallel entities in each procedure.
 Often, they vary greatly by importance in accomplishing the task.
-For example, in a procedure of cooking a steak, entities \textit{fish}, \textit{oven}, \textit{gloves}, and \textit{spice rack} might all be involved, while some are more indispensable than the rest.
-Intuitively, the knowledge of entity and attribute salience helps models focus on what matters in downstream tasks (\S\ref{sec:downstream}).
+For example, in a procedure of ``cooking a steak'', entities \textit{fish}, \textit{oven}, \textit{gloves}, and \textit{spice rack} might all be involved, while some are more indispensable than the rest.
+Intuitively, the knowledge of entity salience helps models focus on what matters in downstream tasks (\S\ref{sec:downstream}).
 In \ours, we define two types of entity salience: the global salience refers to the importance of an entity in accomplishing the goal of the procedure, whereas the local salience refers to that in a step.